 All of our students study 7 examination subjects from a very comprehensive list.
 In consultation with the guidance counsellor students are asked to select the combination of subjects which best fit their personal needs.
 The Senior Cycle timetable is only drawn up after the needs of the students have been established.
 THERE ARE NO PRESELECTED COMBINATIONS OF SUBJECTS.
 We aim to provide students with the greatest possible choice.
 Upon completion of the Junior Certificate the students advance to the Senior Cycle where they choose four subjects out of the following:

 Along with these, the students must study Irish, English & Mathematics.
-Religious Education, P.E.
-And Guidance are taken by all students as non-examination subjects.
+Religious Education, P.E. , Computers and Guidance are taken by all students as non-examination subjects.
 The only exception to this is those who take Religious Education as a Leaving Cert exam subject.
 L.C.V.P is also offered as an additional subject to those students whose subjects match its criteria.